puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_variables.markdown

 Variable names are prefixed with a `$` (dollar sign).
 Values are assigned to them with the `=` (equal sign) assignment operator.

-Any value of any of the normal (i.e. non-regex) [data types][datatype] can be assigned to a variable.
+Any value of any of the [data types][datatype] can be assigned to a variable.
 Any statement that resolves to a normal value (including [expressions][], [functions][], and other variables) can be used in place of a literal value.
 The variable will contain the value that the statement resolves to, rather than a reference to the statement.

 Variables can only be assigned using their [short name](#naming).
 That is, a given [scope][] cannot assign values to variables in a foreign scope.